intrepidcs/neoobd2_sdk/docs/neoobd2_dev/readme/OBD2DEV_WIFI_DEVELOP_FIRST_AZURE_APP_GUIDE.md

 	![alt text](../images/3-obd2dev-usb-map.PNG "XDS110 USB-JTAG USB port")

 5. Follow the rest of the guide exactly as shown.
-Make sure to follow the **Example Pre-Build Steps** section of the guide to properly configure the certificates and the Wi-Fi credentials in the **aws_iot_config.h**.
+Make sure to follow the **Example Pre-Build Steps** section of the guide to properly configure the certificates and the Wi-Fi credentials in the **certs.c** and **wificonfig.h**.

-Once you have completed the above steps, you should be able to build and debug your project on the neoOBD2 DEV to establish MQTT pub/sub between the CC3235SF and your AWS IoT Core endpoint.
+Once you have completed the above steps, you should be able to build and debug your project on the neoOBD2 DEV to establish HTTPS data transfer between the CC3235SF and your AWS IoT Core endpoint.

 Next, we will work on adding the auto-generated C codes from Vehicle Spy's **C Code Interface** tool and the **ISM API library** to expand the sample application to access the CAN network simultaneously while communicating with AWS IoT Core.